Rent and other charges

 Increasing the rent

 If you want to increase the amount of rent your tenant pays you, you have to give at least three months' written notice before you can do it.
 You must use the correct form to give your tenant notice of a rent increase — a 'landlord's rent-increase notice to tenant(s)'.
+You can use the Scottish Government’s ‘Create a Rent-Increase Notice ’ tool to create a Rent-Increase Notice which you can download and give to your tenant.

 The notice period begins on the date the tenant gets the notice, and ends three months after that date (on the same day of the month — see example 1) or, if there is no such date, the last day of the month (see example 2).
 If you send the rent increase notice to your tenant by post or email, you must allow the tenant 48 hours to receive it.
 This delivery time should be factored into the amount of notice you give your tenant.